Use a SIM card from your network provider

 If you have a SIM card for your plan, follow these steps:

-- Turn off both devices: press and hold the Sleep/Wake button until the red slider appears.
+- Turn off both devices, then press and hold the Sleep/Wake button until the red slider appears.
 Then drag the slider.

 - Use the SIM-removal tool that came with your iPad to open the SIM tray on your previous iPad.

 - Open the SIM tray on your new iPad.
-If there's a SIM card on the SIM tray, remove it.
+If there's a SIM card in the SIM tray, remove it.

-- Insert the SIM from your previous iPad in the SIM tray of your new iPad.
+- Insert the SIM from your old iPad into the SIM tray of your new iPad.

-- Close the tray completely and in the same orientation that you removed it (it will fit only one way).
+- Close the tray completely and in the same orientation as it was when you removed it (it will only fit one way).

 - Turn on both devices.

-It might take a few minutes for the activation to complete.
-If you need help transferring a plan, or if you use a corporate or post-paid account, you might need to contact your operator.*
+It might take a few minutes for the activation to finish.
+If you need help transferring a plan, or if you use a corporate or post-paid account, you might need to contact your network provider.*